scribtex/clsi-chef/README.md

       "run_list" : [ "mysql::server", "mysql::client", "clsi" ]
     }

+Hopefully the meaning of these attributes is clear. `clsi.host` should be set to where your server can be found, either an IP address or the DNS entry.
+This is used to tell clients where they can find the resources that have been generated.

-Then finally run chef to set up the server (this may take a long time the first time since TexLive needs to be downloaded:
+Then finally run chef to set up the server (this may take a long time the first time since TexLive needs to be downloaded, and nginx and ruby-enterprise compiled):

-    chef-solo -j clsi.json
+    chef-solo -j node.json -c solo.rb